 Parents and carers must choose the scheme that is best suited to their personal circumstances.
 It's not possible to access more than one scheme, but help is available.

-Families who are in work and who pay for Ofsted registered childcare may be eligible for this scheme by paying for their childcare through an online Government account.
-For every 80p paid into this account the Government will pay in an additional 20p.
+Families who are in work and who pay for Ofsted registered childcare may be eligible for the tax-free childcare scheme.
+Families pay for their childcare through an online government account.
+For every 80p paid into this account the government will pay in an additional 20p.

 Tax credits for childcare